 1. IT BUILDS UP EQUITY

 Homeowners, unlike renters, accumulate equity over time.
-On most mortgages, a portion of each monthly payment is used to pay interest on the loan.
+On most mortgages, a portion of each monthly payments is used to pay interest on the loan.
 The balance is used to pay down the loan’s principle.

 You may also increase the value of your house and hence decrease your LTV by making wise home improvements.
 For example, the house my wife and I just bought has nothing but a rutted dirt road with a little shed at the end.
 Paving the driveway and replacing the shed with a true detached garage would significantly improve the property’s usefulness and curb appeal, perhaps increasing its value by more than the project’s entire cost.
 You can easily acquire funds to do this type of project at Pag IBIG where they provide you a short-term loan to use for home improvements and renovation.